 We have really enjoyed researching our Groovy Greek topic and learning all about who they were, how their civilisation developed, the gods they worshipped, where and how they lived, what they ate, etc.

 We read some Greek myths, learned how to write newspaper reports, then wrote a report about one of the Greek stories.
 We also created some wanted posters & advertisements, then compiled all our work into a website to showcase our learning journey.
+Please click on the picture to open the Olympus Gazette webpage.

 Our DT project was to design, plan & make some Ancient Greek sandals.
 We worked with a partner to choose a simple design, think about the types of material that would be practical for life in Ancient Greece & plan the making process, before cutting and assembling our sandals.
 We were really pleased with the end results.